 It should come as no surprise that you’re going to need some postpartum pads after birth.
-So what you’ll really want is the best pads for after birth to eliminate having to worry about any…ahem…embarrassing or messy situations.
+So what you’ll really want is the best pads for after birth – not just some ordinary period pads.

 Make sure you buy a postpartum pad that is very large and absorbent.
 Chances are you may leak through, especially while you’re sleeping during the first few days.

 Stanford Children’s has a great article about postpartum hemorrhage to help you know exactly what you’d be looking for.
 Be sure to call your doctor immediately if you have any concerns.

 The further into postpartum you get, the smaller pad you’ll be able to use.
 Your blood should become less bright red, and there should be a lesser amount in your pad.

 Witch Hazel Pads Postpartum

 You simply take a few out of the sealed container and lay them in your pad.
 And then…relief!
 The cool pads will feel so good on your healing body.

 Witch Hazel is a natural recovery technique and helps speed up healing.
 These Tucks pads are especially helpful for moms who have had a vaginal delivery with a tear or episiotomy.

-Postpartum Numbing Spray
+Postpartum Numbing Spray After Birth

-Postpartum numbing spray can go by a lot of names, but the one I used (and is used in most hospitals) is called Dermoplast.
+Postpartum numbing spray after birth is a life saver!
+The numbing spray can go by a lot of names, but the one I used (and is used in most hospitals) is called Dermoplast.

 Whether you’ve had stitches or not during your vaginal birth, you’ll benefit from the relief in this little spray bottle!

-Water Spray Bottle
+Water Spray Bottle for Postpartum Care

 If you’re going to be a first time mom, you might not know that you can’t wipe with toilet paper postpartum!
 Sure, you can dab a little bit, but wiping – yikes!
+No way, momma!

 So what’s a girl to do?!

 Once you’ve gone to the bathroom, simply dab with toilet paper as you’re able.
 Next grab your water spray bottle and gently spray your vaginal area to clean it.

 This is the spray bottle your hospital might provide and is super inexpensive.
-While it’s very basic, it’s all you really need!
+While it’s very basic, it’s really all you need!

 It has an adjustable angled head to spray hard to reach parts and offers a gentler wash by having more holes for spraying, as opposed to the one large spray nozzle in the hospital spray bottle.